cogini/mix_deploy/README.md

     EnvironmentFile=-/etc/foo/environment
     EnvironmentFile=-/run/foo/runtime-environment

+The systemd unit tries to load each in turn, and later files override earlier ones.
-The "-" on the front makes the file optional, so it tries to load each in turn.
+The "-" on the front makes the file optional.

-Later files override earlier ones.
-Settings in `/srv/foo/current/etc/environment` are the "build" environment, and `/srv/foo/etc/environment` are "deploy".
+Settings in `/srv/foo/current/etc/environment`
+are the "build" environment, and `/srv/foo/etc/environment` are "deploy".
 Deploy settings take priority, as they may override the build defaults based on where we are deploying or what machine.